 - Learning by experience, or experiential learning, is superior to learning via desk/room/book, only; it's more enjoyable, too.
 FMI champions it.

 - American English, like most other languages, is dialectic.
 Services are available to all SELs (Standard English Learners--people whose first language is English), regardless of dialectical habit.
 If you need a little help, we're here.
 There are standards to be met, and we do whatever we can to help my students meet or exceed them.

 - It's often assumed that because someone is born in the United States, he or she is English proficient, and that just isn't the case.
 Generally, people take for granted that when people are born in a predominantly English-speaking country, we all have the same understanding of the language.
 Well, that isn't true.
 There's a disconnect, born of a million and two sociological factors, between what some of us say and read, and what certain segments of society deem acceptable via written and spoken word.

 - English language is a tool, and FMI helps students figure out how to make it work for them.
 We don't turn folks into robots.
 We just put more keys in their locks, ham in their burgers--you get it.

 My name is Kenisha Carr, and I kick butt at helping adults and adolescents learn how to make English (and anything else) work for them.
-Primarily, I teach English and language arts at the secondary and post-secondary levels (i.e., middle schoolers, high schoolers, and adults), but I have a knack for teaching math and algebra, so I offer lessons in those areas, as well.
+Primarily, I teach English and language arts at the secondary and post-secondary levels (i.e., middle school, high school, and college), but I have a knack for teaching math and algebra, so I offer lessons in those areas, as well.
 Prepping students for standardized tests--GRE, SAT, ACT, HSPT, CBEST, CSET: English--is a love a mine, too.

 I have a degree in English (with special emphasis on secondary education), and an ESL certification.
 My 10+ years in the educational arena--and ongoing professional development--have taught me the importance of helping students shift from lower- to higher-order thinking, which is really only coaching students to learn to want to think analytically.